onera/Cassiopee/Transform/doc/source/Transform.rst

 --------------------------

-.. py:function:: Transform.cart2Cyl(a, C, AXIS, thetaShift)
+.. py:function:: Transform.cart2Cyl(a, C, axis, thetaShift=0.)

     ..
 A1.O0.D1

     Convert a mesh in Cartesian coordinates into a mesh in cylindrical coordinates.
     One of the Cartesian axes, defined by parameter AXIS, must be the revolution axis of the cylindrical frame.
-    AXIS can be one of (0,0,1), (1,0,0) or (0,1,0).
+    Axis can be one of (0,0,1), (1,0,0) or (0,1,0).
+    ThetaShift is an optional rotation angle that can be procided to position the grid in the [-PI,PI] quadrant.

     Exists also as an in-place version (_cart2Cyl) which modifies a and returns None.